 Stages are relatively atomic processes such as Listeners, Processors, Transformations, Routing or Transport.
 Each stage represents a single atomic action on data.

-Below, an example of a multi-route interface that demonstrates a number of the modules used in the implementation of a multi-stage XML workflow using the eiConsole.
+Below, an example of a multi-route interface that demonstrates a number of the modules used in the implementation of a multi-stage XML workflow utilizing the eiConsole.